-S3 Load Generator is a tool that helps users load delimited data from public objects in an S3 Bucket (Amazon Simple Storage Service).
+S3 Load Generator is a wizard that helps you load delimited data from public objects in an S3 Bucket (Amazon Simple Storage Service).

 Unlike common components, the Load Generator does not appear as a standalone component when dragged onto the job canvas.
-Instead, the Load Generator takes the form of a tool that allows users to load and view files on the fly, altering load component properties and observing their effects without the need for a separate Transformation job.
-The generator can also guess the schema of a table, relieving much of the end user's work.
+Instead, the Load Generator takes the form of a wizard that lets you load and view files on the fly, altering load component properties and observing their effects without the need for a separate Transformation job.
+The generator can also guess the schema of a table, relieving much of your work.

-Note: This component requires working AWS Credentials with "read" access to the bucket that contains the source data's file(s).
-This is easily achieved by attaching an IAM role to the instance when launching Matillion ETL for Snowflake; however, it can also be managed by editing an Environment.
+This component requires working AWS Credentials with "read" access to the bucket that contains the source data's file(s).
+This is easily achieved by attaching an IAM role to the instance when launching Matillion ETL for Snowflake.
+However, it can also be managed by editing an Environment.
 See the example at the bottom of this article.